-With his wealth of experience in treating everything from the most simple cases to the most complex including craniofacial and facial deformity, he can help you find the treatment that is perfectly suited to your needs.
+With our wealth of experience in treating everything from the most simple cases to the most complex including craniofacial and facial deformity, we can help you find the treatment that is perfectly suited to your needs.

 Many of his patients have achieved the perfect smile in between 3 to 6 months.
 Patients with more complex problems can achieve a perfect smile in around 1 year.

 We take time to assess your needs and ensure you get the right orthodontic teeth straightening option

 Invisalign® aligners can give you the beautiful straight teeth you’ve always wanted.
 It works through a series of invisible, removable, and comfortable aligners that no one can tell you’re wearing.
 So you can smile more during treatment as well as after.

 Invisalign® treatment consists of a series of aligners that you switch out every 2-3 weeks